-PODXT lets you save as many as 128 tones that you create as described earlier in this chapter.
+PODXT Live lets you save as many as 128 tones that you create as described earlier in this chapter.
 And even though we ship it to you chock full of some of our favorites, go ahead and save over whatever you want.
 We recommend spending some time with each of the factory sounds so you'll know which you want to keep, and which you'll want to save over.
 And don't worry, because we'll soon show you how to recall that favorite factory sound you just saved over and simply have to get back.
-You can also visit www.line6.com to check out the ToneTransfer database, surf around, pull a few down, and even add your own masterpieces to the lot.
+You can also visit www.customtone.com to check out the vast online library of tones, surf around, pull a few down, and even add your own masterpieces to the lot.